swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 We pre-declare some of these additional properties that are commonly desired in use cases of progress reporting, including and not limited to, `totalFileCount` and `totalByteCount`.

 If you would like to report additional metadata or properties that are not part of the pre-declared additional properties, you can declare additional properties into `ProgressManager.Properties`, similar to how the pre-declared additional properties are declared.

+Additionally, the additional metadata or properties of each `ProgressManager` can be read by calling the `values(of:)` method defined in `ProgressManager`.
+The `values(of:)` method returns an array of values for each specified property in a subtree.
+If you would like to get an aggregated value of a property that is an `AdditiveArithmetic` type, you can call the `total(of:)` method defined in `ProgressManager`.

 ```swift
 @available(FoundationPreview 6.2, *)